James Wren, head of service charge recovery at Brady Solicitors, explains how to tackle service charge arrears from an absent leaseholder.

 It is always good practice to carry out a trace which will in most cases ascertain whether the address you have for the leaseholder (whether that be the property or other address) is the correct one or whether there is another address for the leaseholder that might not have been known to the property agent or RMC/landlord.
-Most trace agents off a “no trace no fee” service which means that if the Lh’s address cannot be confirmed there will be no charge.
+Most trace agents offer a “no trace no fee” service which means that if the leaseholder’s address cannot be confirmed there will be no charge.

 Serve a claim on the last known address